SlimeDip/F3-discord-bot/README.md

   - A masterpiece by Majol Abunis.

 - **Random Wonhee**:
-  - The bot can send a random image of Wonhee from a predefined list when triggered by a command.
+  - The bot will send a random image of Wonhee from a predefined list when triggered by a command.
   - I dont want to do this but Kurto-san wants it.

+- **Rating system**:
+  - The bot will send a random rating of someone you mentioned.
+  - it can be harsh.

+- **Scatter**:
+  - The bot will simulate a simple game of "Scatter".

 ---